 If you are taking Potassium tablets for preventing low potassium levels, you should take 2-4 g daily with meals.

 If you are receiving Potassium injection in hospitals, the doses of Potassium depend on your extent of Potassium deficiency.

-However, if this happens, it can cause side effects including stomach cramps, diarrhoea, flatulence, nausea and vomiting, irregular heart beats.
+However, if this happens, it can cause side effects including stomach cramps, diarrhoea, flatulence, nausea and vomiting, and irregular heartbeats.
 Potassium toxicity is commonly caused by kidney failure.

 Most people should obtain adequate amounts of Potassium from a healthy diet.
 Potassium is present in many foods including fruits (especially bananas), vegetables, soybeans, kidney beans, meats and milk.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

-For detailed information about the use of Potassium in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of Potassium (Supplement) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.